 Legal representation is beneficial to a disability claim.
 An attorney will know what evidence is necessary to get your claim approved.

-Your lawyer will make sure you have undergone all the proper testing and that you have all the supporting evidence that the disability examiner will need to approve your disability claim.
+Your lawyer for Social Security disability will make sure you have undergone all the proper testing and that you have all the supporting evidence that the disability examiner will need to approve your disability claim.

 If you are ready to apply for disability benefits because of vision loss, ask for a free case review from a disability attorney today.